cjus/hydra-aws-docker-article/README.md

 ## Containerization?

-Virtual Machine software has ushered in the age of software containerization where applications can be packaged as containers making them portable and easier to manage.
+Virtual Machine software has ushered in the age of software containerization where applications can be packaged as containers making them easier to manage.
 Docker is a significant evolution of that trend.

 Running microservices inside of containers makes them portable across environments.
 This greatly helps to reduce bugs which can be found during development as the environment your software runs in locally can match what you run in production.